 Pultruded Fiberglass Structural Shapes: FRP Pultruded Profiles

-Kenway Composites provides an extensive array of Creative Pultrusions’ pultruded fiberglass structural shapes and FRP pultruded profiles for your design needs.
+Kenway Composites provides an extensive array of pultruded fiberglass structural shapes and FRP pultruded profiles through Creative Pultrusions.

 FRP Structural Profiles Include:

-Kenway also offers the Creative Pultrusions’ Pultex® SuperStructural line of products, which will reduce material and labor cost associated with your structures.
-The SuperStructural product line can span further and carry higher loads than traditional pultruded FRP I and W Beams.
+In addition, Kenway offers the Creative Pultrusions’ Pultex® SuperStructural line of products.
+This line will reduce the material and labor cost associated with your structures.
+Moreover, the SuperStructural product line can span further and carry higher loads than traditional pultruded FRP I and W Beams.

-The optimized fiber architecture and high fiber volume fraction is the catalyst that makes the Modulus of Elasticity (MOE), of the SUPERSTRUCTURALS, superior to all other I and W shapes on the market.
-They are 43% stiffer than typical pultruded profiles!
-Pultex® SUPERSTRUCTURAL angles have been optimized for connections and are the number one choice for superior connection performance!
+The optimized fiber architecture and high fiber volume fraction provide a great Modulus of Elasticity (MOE) for the SUPERSTRUCTURALS.
+As a result, SUPERSTRUCTURALS are superior to all other I and W shapes on the market.
+SUPERSTRUCTURALS are also 43% stiffer than typical pultruded profiles!
+Pultex® SUPERSTRUCTURAL angles have been optimized for connections.
+They are the number one choice for superior connection performance!

 Pultruded fiberglass structural shapes and FRP pultruded profiles are available in the following resin series:

-What are the benefits to using FRP structural shapes?
+What are the benefits of using FRP structural shapes?